 Property Description serialNumber This property is not used in this release. softwareVersion Specifies the installed release number. usersLimit This property is not used in this release. activationKey This property is not used in this release.

-5.9. wrapper.conf
+5.9. system.properties

-The wrapper.conf file is the main configuration file for Geronimo application server.
-The file includes startup settings for the Windows service, global configuration settings, and log file settings.
-The ACL Analytics Exchange Geronimo service must be restarted for changes made to this file to take effect.
+The system.properties file is the main configuration file for Tomcat application server.
+The ACL Analytics Exchange Service must be restarted for changes made to this file to take effect.